Float07/cpython/Doc/library/ctypes.rst

    for pt in arr:
        print(pt.x, pt.y)

-The above code print a series of ``0 0`` lines, because the array contents is initialized to zeros.
+The above code prints a series of ``0 0`` lines, because the array contents are initialized as zeros.

 Initializers of the correct type can also be specified::